CUH Logo

 Patient information A-Z

-This leaflet is for patients who have been advised to take an antibiotic called ceftriaxone to treat their infections and have chosen to self-administer this medication with the support of the outpatient parenteral antibiotic team (OPAT).
+This leaflet is for patients who have been advised to take an antibiotic called ceftriaxone to treat their infection and have chosen to self-administer this medication with the support of the outpatient parenteral antibiotic therapy (OPAT) team.

 What is ceftriaxone?